KBNLresearch/ochre/README.md

     └── 3.json
 ```

-To create data in these formats, CWL workflows are available:
+To create data in these formats, CWL workflows are available.
+First run a preprocess workflow to create the `gs` and `ocr` directories containing the expected files.
+Next run an align workflow to create the `align` directory.

-* VU DNC corpus: `vudnc-preprocess.cwl` (can be run as stand-alone; associated notebook [vudnc-preprocess-workflow.ipynb](https://github.com/KBNLresearch/ochre/blob/master/notebooks/vudnc-preprocess-workflow.ipynb))
+* VU DNC corpus: `vudnc-preprocess-pack.cwl` (can be run as stand-alone; associated notebook [vudnc-preprocess-workflow.ipynb](https://github.com/KBNLresearch/ochre/blob/master/notebooks/vudnc-preprocess-workflow.ipynb))
 * ICDAR 2017 shared task on OCR post correction: `icdar2017st-extract-data-all.cwl` (cannot be run as stand-alone;
   regenerate with notebook [ICDAR2017_shared_task_workflows.ipynb](https://github.com/KBNLresearch/ochre/blob/master/notebooks/ICDAR2017_shared_task_workflows.ipynb))

+To create the alignments, run one of:

+* `align-dir-pack.cwl` to align all files in the `gs` and `ocr` directories
+* `align-test-files-pack.cwl` to align the test files in a data division

+These workflows can be run as stand-alone; associated notebook [align-workflow.ipynb](notebooks/align-workflow.ipynb).

 ## Training networks for OCR post-correction